c---/ArduinoUSBLinker/README.md

    to the MultiWii sketch folder and rename it as "ArduinoUSBLinker.h".
 Apply the supplied patch "Serial.patch" to the MultiWii "Serial.ino" file.

-   The ArduinoUSBLinker code adds about 3K to the firmware size and depending on which MultiWii options are configured there may not be enough room for everything.
+   The ArduinoUSBLinker code adds approximately 1800 bytes to the firmware size and depending on which MultiWii options are configured there may not be enough room for everything.

    To enter the ArduinoUSBLinker mode a MultiWii command 211 must be sent using the MultiWii serial protocol.
 This is a binary string of the following